 Within five business days after the date on which INDSPEC's Net Debt is less than \$80 million (or such greater amount as may be determined after the Closing Date by the Board of Directors), INDSPEC is obligated to give written notice thereof to Occidental (the "Debt Notice").
 As soon as practicable after the later of (i) the third anniversary of the Closing Date or (ii) the date on which Occidental receives the Debt Notice (such later date being the "Trigger Date"), Occidental is obligated to use commercially reasonable efforts to (A) prepare and file a registration statement (the "Put Offer Registration Statement") under the Securities Act relating to the Put Offer and (B) cause the Put Offer Registration Statement to become effective as soon as practicable after its filing; provided, however, that Occidental may delay such filing or effectiveness for a valid business purpose.
 As soon as practicable after the Put Offer Registration Statement has been declared effective, Occidental is obligated to make an offer (the "Put Offer") to the holders of shares of Class A Common Stock to exchange all or a portion of such shares for that number of shares of Occidental Common Stock equal to the number of shares of Class A Common Stock so exchanged, multiplied by the Put Offer Ratio (as defined below).
-In lieu of any fractional share of Occidental Common Stock that would otherwise be issuable upon exchange of shares of Class A Common Stock pursuant to the Put Offer, the holder thereof will be entitled to cash representing such fractional shares.
+In lieu of any fractional share of Occidental Common Stock pursuant to the Put Offer, the holder thereof will be entitled to cash representing such fractional shares.